LiymLab/LiymLab.github.io/_posts/2025-4-22-cfDNAanalyzer Tutorial.md

-<div id="Section 1: Visualization for the extracted features">Section 1: Visualization for the extracted features</div>
+<div id="# Section 1: Visualization for the extracted features">Section 1: Visualization for the extracted features</div>

 cfDNAanalyzer can extract a variety of features.
 In this section, we have visualized these features to help users better explore the full landscape of cfDNA characteristics.